-I am currently a PhD student being supervised by Dr Farzana Meru in the Astronomy and Astrophysics research group at the University of Warwick.
+I am a PhD student studying protoplanetary disks under the supervision of Dr Farzana Meru in the Astronomy and Astrophysics research group at the University of Warwick.

 Some of my past work has involved critically studying the most popular planet formation theories in the community as well as looking at second and third generation discs due to mass transfer in late stage binary star systems.

 For my publications in the Journal of Physics Special Topics please see Volume 17, No 1 (2018).

 Conferences and Workshops:

 - IMPRS School (August -September 2020, virtually based in Heidelberg)

 - Exoplanets 3 (August 2020, virtually based in Heidelberg)